What You Need to Know about Whiplash

 What is the best way to treat whiplash?

 Unfortunately, there is not a one-size-fits-all treatment method for whiplash.
 While one treatment method might work well for one person, this does not mean it will work well for the next person; this is why it is so important to receive a formal diagnosis and have a custom treatment plan created for you.
 An experienced doctor can assess your individual whiplash case and create a treatment plan that is most likely to work.
 Almost all forms of whiplash will benefit from chiropractic care.
-In fact, you should speak with a Charleston chiropractor today to learn more about the advantages of chiropractic care for your whiplash.
+In fact, you should speak with a Charleston and Summerville chiropractor today to learn more about the advantages of chiropractic care for your whiplash.